openvinotoolkit/open_model_zoo/models/public/faster_rcnn_inception_v2_coco/faster_rcnn_inception_v2_coco.md

 ### Original Model

 1. Classifier, name: `detection_classes`.
 Contains predicted bounding boxes classes in a range [1, 91].
-The model was trained on Microsoft\* COCO dataset version with [90 categories](../../../data/dataset_classes/coco_91cl_bkgr.txt) of objects.
+The model was trained on Microsoft\* COCO dataset version with [91 categories](../../../data/dataset_classes/coco_91cl_bkgr.txt) of objects, 0 class is for background.
 2. Probability, name: `detection_scores`.
 Contains probability of detected bounding boxes.
 3. Detection box, name: `detection_boxes`.
 Contains detection boxes coordinates in format `[y_min, x_min, y_max, x_max]`, where (`x_min`, `y_min`)  are coordinates of the top left corner, (`x_max`, `y_max`) are coordinates of the right bottom corner.
 Coordinates are rescaled to input image size.
 4. Detections number, name: `num_detections`.
 Contains the number of predicted detection boxes.